 Does your child struggle with starting low-reward activities or staying organised?
-Executive Dysfunctions can manifest in difficulties of completing tasks like that, as well as maintaining attention over a period of time or even recalling recent memories.
+Executive Dysfunction can manifest in difficulties in completing tasks like that, as well as maintaining attention over a period of time or even recalling recent memories.

 As one of the more common symptoms of ADHD and autism, understanding Executive Functions and what it affects can help you provide better support for your child’s long-term development.

 Executive Function is a broad term referring to a set of neurocognitive processes (i.e. related to thinking and reasoning).
 These are directly linked to our ability to feel emotions and adapt behaviours to different social situations.

 Our Executive Functions are often called our ‘Higher Order’ skills because of the components involved.
 This includes our ability to be organised and mentally flexible as well as our ability to plan, inhibit our responses, set goals and attend, to name a few.
 It is these higher-order processing skills which will help your child succeed in school, at work, and even in their personal lives.

 Historically, Executive Function abilities are noted to be synonymous with the Frontal Lobe and more specifically, the Prefrontal Cortex.
 However, researchers have also identified a seven-circuit scheme known as the ‘Frontal-Subcortical Circuits’ and three of these circuits are notably involved with Executive Functions.
 In this blog, you’ll learn the importance of each of those Executive Functions and the tremendous effect they can have when it comes to your child’s healthy development.

 1. Attention Problems or Lack of Focus